-Quality Improvement: As the simplest and most straight forward method, Laplacian smoothing relocates the vertex position at the average of the nodes connecting to it [11].
+${\bf Quality\ Improvement:}\ {\bf As\ the\ simplest\ and\ most}$ straight forward method, Laplacian smoothing relocates the vertex position at the average of the nodes connecting to it [24].
 There are a variety of other smoothing techniques based on a weighted average of the surrounding nodes and elements.
 The averaging method may invert or degrade the local quality, but it is simple to implement and in wide use.
 Instead of relocating vertices based on a heuristic algorithm, people utilized an optimization technique to improve mesh quality.
 The optimization algorithm measures the quality of the surrounding elements to a node and attempts to optimize it.
-The algorithm is similar to a minimax technique used to solve circuit design problems [8].
-Optimization-based smoothing yields better results but it is more expensive than Laplacian smoothing.
-Some papers [7] [12] [13] recommended a combined Laplacian/optimization-based approach.
+The algorithm is similar to a minimax technique used to solve circuit design problems [25].
+The optimization-based smoothing yields better results but it is more expensive than Laplacian smoothing.
+Some papers [26] [27] [28] recommended a combined Laplacian/optimization-based approach.

-Staten et al. [32] [16] proposed algorithms to improve node valence for quadrilateral meshes.
-One special case of cleanup in hexahedral meshes for the whisker weaving algorithm is presented in [21].
-Schneiders [27] proposed algorithms and a series of templates for quad/hex element decomposition.
-A recursive subdivision algorithm was proposed for the refinement of hex meshes [3].
+Staten et al. [29] [30] proposed algorithms to improve node valence for quadrilateral meshes.
+One special case of cleanup in hexahedral meshes for the whisker weaving algorithm is presented in [31].
+Schneiders [32] proposed algorithms and a series of templates for quad/hex element decomposition.
+A recursive subdivision algorithm was proposed for the refinement of hexahedral meshes [33].